xsf3190/oracle-to-github-backup/README.md

 # oracle-to-github-backup
 Automatic backup of selected objects from ORACLE OCI ADB to a designated GITHUB repository.

-Creates files on GITHUB including encrypted schema export dump files, object and system grants, Apex application exports, ORDS metadata, TABLE and PACKAGE definitions.
+Creates files on GITHUB including encrypted schema export dump files, Apex application exports, ORDS metadata, TABLE and PACKAGE definitions.

 Optional restore from Github into a target ADB identified by DB LINK.